-Proposal Votes Required Board Vote

-Number Proposals for Approval Abstentions Uninstructed Shares Recommendation

-Eight nominees

-receiving the

-1 Election of directors most votes Not voted Not voted FOR

-Advisory vote on executive Majority of

-2 compensation "Say on Pay" shares voted Not voted Not voted FOR
+Proposal Votes Required for Board Vote Number Proposal Approval Abstentions Uninstructed Shares Recommendation Nine nominees receiving the 1 Election of directors most votes Not voted Not voted FOR Advisory vote on executive Majority of 2 compensation "Say on Pay" shares voted Not voted Not voted FOR Ratification of independent Majority of Broker 3 auditor shares voted Not voted discretionary vote FOR

-2019 Omnibus Equity Incentive Majority of

-3 Plan shares voted Not voted Not voted FOR

-Ratification of independent Majority of Broker

-4 auditor shares voted Not voted discretionary vote FOR

-Votes in favor of Proposals 2, 3 and 4 must also constitute a majority of the required quorum for the meeting.
+Votes in favor of Proposals 2 and 3 must also constitute a majority of the required quorum for the meeting.
 If votes in favor are less than a majority of the required quorum, abstentions and non-votes will have the effect of a vote against the proposal.